 To the strong girls.
 Girls who are strong become women who are leaders.
 Don’t let anyone make you feel bad for being a leader.
 Word of caution.
 Use your powers for good.
 There is a big difference between being boss and being bossy.
 Learn it early on.
 Use your skills to look out for the outcast and forgotten.
 Reach out a friendly hand.
 In doing so I guarantee you that others will follow your lead.

 To my gaming boys.
 Keep on playing those games and coding.
 There is a real future in computer science.
 You could be the next Steve Jobs.
 The computer work is forever changing so learn to go with the flow now.
 Learn to adjust to new things.
 Most important don’t forget to power down every once in a while.
 There is a whole 3-dimensional world out there.
 Get out in the sun and interact face to face with people.
-Computers are great however, they will not replace human interaction.

 To my sports kids.
 Always play for the love of the game.
 You have amazing skills on the court and the field.
 Remember where you came from though.
 You were the new kid once.
 The kid who did not know how to hold a bat or kick a ball.
 Teach those under you and around you.
 Share your gift.
 Continue to build on your talent but remember sportsmanship trumps skill.
 No one likes a poor winner or a sore loser.
 Just like on the field, when you get knocked over in life get back up and get into the game.
 In reverse, if you knock someone over…help them up!
-You may go on to play professional or might end up coaching your child’s team.
+You may go on to play professionally or might end up coaching your child’s team.
 Remember, both roles have little eyes watching you!

 To the few on the outside looking in.
 I too was that girl who never fit in.
 I found my true circle of friends in college and at summer camp.
 School may seem like your whole world right now but I promise you it does get better.
 Stay true to who you are and keep doing what you are doing.
 Your value does not lie in how others see you.
 Square your shoulders and keep being you.
 You will find your crew, your tribe, your group of people whom you can laugh with and grow with.
-Elementry school, middle school, and even high school…this is not the end all.
+Elementary school, middle school, and even high school…this is not the end all.
 There is a whole big world needing you to be you!

 To the one who struggles with school.
 You are amazing.
 Your intelligence does not equal your grades.
 You see the world through different eyes.
 Eyes that can create and imagine.
 Eyes that can figure out how things work before even touching anything.
 Hands that can build and repair.
 A brain that processed differently but it does not make you less smart.
 Keep working hard.
 Keep creating.
 Keep designing.

 To my performers.
 All the world is a stage!
 The world needs to hear the song in your heart and the story in your head.
 You may find yourself on the fanciest stage or small community theater.
-Regardless keep performing.
+Regardless, keep performing.
 Stay humble and stay true to yourself.
 Do not compromise who you are for fame and fortune.

 So as I say goodbye, you have taught me so much and made me laugh a great deal.
 Each one of you has your own gifts to bring to the world.
-Use those gift for the Glory of God.
+Use those gifts for the Glory of God.
 Remmeber…reward comes with hard work.
 If it seems too good to be true, it probably is.
-Lastly, regardless of where life takes you remember you once had a 4th-grade teacher that loved you very much!
+Lastly, regardless of where life takes you to remember you once had a teacher that loved you very much!